I. The Dream-Quest of Unknown 5GW

 Diminish adversaryâ€™s capacity for independent action, or deny him the opportunity to survive on his own terms, or make it impossible for him to survive at all.

 Commentary: In limited 5GWs, removing the enemy’s “capacity for independent action” is the goal.
 Specifically, the fighter tries to entangle the enemy into a web of obligations that effectively reharmonize the enemy, without the enemy knowing that he has “conditionally surrendered.”

-Fire and movement are used in combination, like cheng/ch’i or Nebenpunkte/Schwerpunkt, to tie-up, divert, or drain-away adversary attention and strength in order to expose as well as menace and exploit vulnerabilities or weaknesses elsewhere.
+Fire and movement are used in combination, like cheng/ch’i or Nebenpunkte/Schwerpunkt, to tie-up, divert, or drain-away adversary attention and strength in order to expose as well as a menace and exploit vulnerabilities or weaknesses elsewhere.

-Commentary: In a successful 5GW, the enemy’s attention won’t so much needed to be “diverted” away from a focus but “misdirected” from ever attaining that focus.
+Commentary: In a successful 5GW, the enemy’s attention won’t so much be needed to be “diverted” away from a focus but “misdirected” from ever attaining that focus.

 Create tangles of threatening and/or non-threatening events/efforts as well as repeatedly generate mismatches between those events/efforts adversary observes or imagines (cheng/Nebenpunkte) and those he must react to (ch’i/Schwerpunkt)

 Commentary: In a successful 5GW, the events the enemy “must” react to are an “unknown unknown.”
 The enemy doesn’t know what they are, and doesn’t even know that he needs to know what they are.

 Our spirits rise, they’re not gonna get us